-Understanding Your Pay Stub: All About YTD
+Understanding Your Pay Stub: What Does YTD Mean?

 Key Points:

-- YTD stands for year-to-date and is used to report an employee’s yearly income, taxable deductions, and other contributions.
+- YTD stands for “year-to-date” and is used to report an employee’s yearly income, taxable deductions, and other contributions.

 - YTD can be used to report multiple forms of income and deductions such as gross wages, net pay, earnings, and returns.